Most of the time, a JavaScript application needs to work with information. Here are two examples:

 Some good-to-follow rules are:

-- Use human-readable names like
+- Use human-readable names like userNameorshoppingCart.

-. - Stay away from abbreviations or short names like
+- Stay away from abbreviations or short names like a,b,c, unless you really know what you’re doing.

-.
-Such names say nothing.
-It’s only okay to use them if the context of the code makes it exceptionally obvious which data or value the variable is referencing. - Agree on terms within your team and in your own mind.
-If a site visitor is called a “user” then we should name related variables
+- Agree on terms within your team and in your own mind.
+If a site visitor is called a “user” then we should name related variables currentUserornewUserinstead ofcurrentVisitorornewManInTown.

 Sounds simple?
 Indeed it is, but creating descriptive and concise variable names in practice is not.
 Go for it.